 It seems that you predominantly work with materials that have an expiration date or are already in the process of decay.
 Your artwork often appears as though it would crumble when touched, giving it this beautiful transience and natural feel.
 What kind of materials do you work with to create your delicate pieces?

-stories or inspire new ones.
+The materials I use tend to be natural, elemental or found objects – they come with their own stories or inspire new ones.
 The clothes are often unwearable, physically too small, fragile or heavy, with materials ranging from nails, shed snake skins, dandelion clocks, razors shells, cobwebs and thorns.
 Often the objects and images are frail and transient, but by reinventing, combining, observing and retelling their tales gives them a new sense of life, place, preservation and resilience.

 When it comes to your clothing designs, you create pieces for a female character ranging from child to adult.
 What kind of girl or woman do you envision when you are piecing your designs together?